John-Ling/johnling.me/posts/Arch-Linux-Guide/content.md

 mkfs.fat -F32 ESP_BLOCK_DEVICE
 mkfs.ext4 ROOT_BLOCK_DEVICE # this one may take a little longer depending on your disk size
 ```

+_While the ESP must be formatted to FAT32, our root partition can be a formatted to a filesystem other than ext4.
+While ext4 is probably the simplest and most common filesystem, there exist many other types such as BTRFS or XFS which all have their own benefits and drawbacks.
+Ext4 is simple but reliable and has anecdotally been more resistant to data corruption in the event of sudden power loss._

+_BTRFS allows for snapshots meaning you can rollback to a previous good state if an update breaks your system.
+XFS is common on enterprise servers but is also popular in Gentoo and is the filesystem recommended by the install guide._

+_Arch's benefit comes in allowing you that level of control of your operating system all the way down to the filesystem level.
+While using BTRFS is probably doable on distros like Ubuntu I would imagine it would be harder compared to Arch._

 ### Mount the File Systems